av1518/cold_diffusion/README.md

 We develop Cold Zoom Diffusion: a deterministic way of training a diffusion model to produce MNIST digits by continually zooming into the image and extrapolating as our degradation strategy.
 We also train a standard Denoising Diffusion Probabilistic Model with linear and cosine schedules, and compare the sampling perfomance between the two.

+We include scripts for Bilinear Cold Zoom Diffusion, but these results are not discussed in the report.
+These are here for completeness.

 ### Installation
 Dependencies required to run the project are listed in the `environment.yml` file.
 To install the necessary Conda environment from these dependencies, run: